angelomaragna/angelomaragna.github.io/_posts/2017-01-19-magento-2-docker-devbox.md

 This guide, was tried on macOS SIERRA where Docker was already installed.

-A brief introduction about Docker.
-_Docker is a virtualization environment where you will use one or more images fired up into "containers" for your work.
+First of all, a brief introduction.
+Docker is a virtualization environment where you will use one or more images fired up into "containers" for your work.
 Images usually represetns those essential parts of the services you need to run, such as the apache web server.
 Remember, containers are not virtual machines.
 They run into special environments as if they had their own life.
-Therefore you can expect to fire up an httpd (apache) container with no shell access at all._
+Therefore you can expect to fire up an httpd (apache) container with no shell access at all.

-Here are the steps to run the environment.
+Here are the steps to run Magento 2 devbox into a docker environment.

 1 **Clone the git repository**
 ```git clone https://github.com/magento/magento2devbox-web.git```